Don’t delay emergency care — even in the age of COVID-19

 “Preventing the spread of COVID-19 should be a priority, but it shouldn’t take priority over your health,” reminds Dr. Kavit.
 “Don’t delay treatment for a medical emergency.”

-Read more about stroke and heart and vascular disease and how Riverside Health System is always ready to care for those experiencing symptoms.
+Read more about stroke and heart and vascular disease and how Riverside Health is always ready to care for those experiencing symptoms.

 Related Articles